arnavdeore/arnavdeore/README.md

 ---

 <h1 align="center">ABOUT ME 👨‍💻</h1>
 Hi there!
-I'm Arnav Deore, a passionate B-Tech graduate in Computer Science and Engineering with a knack for uncovering insights through data. 🚀
+I'm <strong>Arnav Deore</strong>, a passionate <strong>B-Tech graduate in Computer Science and Engineering</strong> with a knack for uncovering insights through data. 🚀

 🔍 **Key Highlights:**
 - 🧩 Worked on exciting projects like **Stock Market Data Analysis**, delivering actionable insights for smarter investment decisions.